zoidy/localchecklist/LFA-AR.md

       - Update 2025 priorities
       - Refer to the <a href="https://arizona.app.box.com/file/2056651643580">Annual Review Best Practices</a>
     - Workload Distribution
       - Enter the % time you allocate to scholarship (use the "research" box), service, and other professional activities.
-Ensure they all add to 100%.
+Ensure they add to 100%.
-      - Upload PD as an attachment in this section
+      - 🚩 Upload signed PD as an attachment in this section.
+Set the appropriate start and end semester in the form
     - Scholarly activity
       - Matches items listed in CV
-      - Percent contribution/effort is included
+      - Percent contribution/effort and the type of review is included (peer-review, editorially reviewed, etc)
-      - Completed activities are changed to 'completed'
+      - Completed activities are changed to 'completed' (no 'ongoing' entries)
-    - Close all key priorities, workload distributions, and activities from prior years (no 'ongoing' entries or entries spanning multiple years).
+    - Close all key priorities, workload distributions, and activities from prior years (no 'ongoing' entries).
 Start a new priority/activity if a priority/activity will continue this year.
+    - CV Upload
+        - Ensure scholarship, grants, teaching matches what is entered in Faculty Portfolio
-    - CV is uploaded as an attachment in the CV section with the appropriate start and end semester
+        - 🚩 Upload CV as an attachment in this section.
+Set the appropriate start and end semester in the form
     - Evaluation section: Verify your self-reflection has been saved prior to submitting.
+Do not attach your CV in this section.